ger619/Portfolio-mobile-version/README.md

 ## Instructions

-> Download the ZIP from this location, [link](https://github.com/ger619/Portfolio-mobile-version) or run the git clone [git](https://github.com/ger619/Portfolio-mobile-version.git)
+> Download the ZIP from this location, [link](https://github.com/ger619/Portfolio-mobile-version) or run the git clone [git](https://github.com/ger619/Portfolio-mobile-version.git) branch created_side_bar

 > Once the files are on your machine, open the folder in Visual Studio Code.